Guardiola not interested in 'exceptional' Saul

 Kevin De Bruyne, Ederson and Raheem Sterling are first-team stars to have signed new long-term deals at City in 2018, with Leroy Sane's future also on the agenda.

-The Germany winger's deal runs until 2021 and he appears set on a stay in Manchester as talks continue.
+The Germany winger's current terms run until 2021 and he appears set on a stay in Manchester as talks continue.

 "Since the beginning, since I arrived here, I am really happy.
 I enjoy playing here a lot.
-The players and the coach are amazing," said the 22 year-old, speaking alongside Guardiola.
+The players and the coach are amazing," said the 22-year-old, speaking alongside Guardiola on Tuesday.

 "I felt really at home here from day one and of course [a new contract] is possible."